leachouri/leachouri/README.md

 **Leachouri Mohamed**

-*Data Scientist & Web Developer skilled in artificial intelligence technology and generative AI and Java(JEE/Spring) and Python(Django/Flask).*
+Data Scientist skilled in Artificial Intelligence (AI) technology and Data Analysis.
+I'm also Backend Web Developer with Java(JEE/Spring) and Python(Django/Flask).

 *Do not hesitate to contact me here:*   **[Linkedin](https://www.linkedin.com/in/mohamed-leachouri/)**